-Figure 2.
 The flow of revenues and content.
-The content is viewed and selected from a publishing server and downloaded to the mobile phone from a downloading server.
+The content is viewed and selected from a publishing server and downloaded to the phone from a downloading server.
 The revenue is in this case collected from the user by the operator and transferred to the content creator via the content aggregator.

-Object exchange - 'Send as'
+Object exchange - 'Send'

-The phone makes it possible to transfer objects via Bluetooth, infrared and messaging.
-This is presented to the user via 'Send as' commands in applications.
-Simply select an item such as a contact, select 'Send as' and select the method to be used for sending.
+The phone makes it possible to transfer objects via infrared and messaging.
+This is presented to the user via 'Send' commands in applications.
+Simply select an item such as a contact, select 'Send' and select the method to be used for sending.
 Typical applications are to beam an appointment to other people, or to receive a new wallpaper.

-Application Bearer IR/Cable Bluetooth SMS/EMS MMS E-mail
+Bearer > IR/Cable SMS/EMS MMS E-mail

+Application

-Contact Yes Yes Yes Yes No
+Contact Yes Yes Yes No

-Appointment Yes Yes No Yes No
+Appointment Yes No Yes No

-Tasks Yes Yes No Yes No
+Tasks Yes No Yes No

-Notes Yes Yes No Yes No
+Notes Yes No Yes No

-Image Yes Yes No Yes Yes
+Image Yes No Yes Yes

-Sound Yes Yes Yes Yes Yes
+Sound Yes Yes Yes Yes

-Bookmark Yes Yes Yes No Yes
+Bookmark Yes Yes No No

-Voice memo Yes Yes No Yes Yes
+Voice memo Yes No Yes Yes